Harhoy/nn_mini/README.md

   #------------------------------------
-  # Reading in trained model
+  # Loading a trained model
   #------------------------------------

+  #Define a new network object
   network2 = NeuralNetwork()

+  #Read the corresponding model file
   network2.readModel("mini.json")

   #Comparing outputs from two networks